The fleeting nuances of Dingleberry–Hampsterism

 Guzzled on May 9, 2010.

-Earlier this week, while noshing on a large mass of cheese—government cheese, I might add—I suddenly became aware that not since Aodh Mór Ó Néill defeated Robert Devereux at Nonsuch Palace in 1087, had I seen a mass of cheese so obviously in need of being admitted to the Bar.
+Earlier this week, while noshing on a large mass of cheese—government cheese, I might add—I suddenly became aware that not since Aodh Mór Ó Néill defeated Robert Devereux at Nonsuch Palace in a.d.
+1087, had I seen a mass of cheese so obviously in need of being admitted to the Bar.
 Government cheese—especially large masses of it—are how you end up with a shit mishmash of rubbish, or so I’ve been told.

 The cheese having been sufficiently noshed upon and put back in the defrigerator, I donned my revolving underwear and spent a few hours pondering the fleeting nuances of Dingleberry–Hampsterism.
 Having taken note of the unforgiving, tractionless gnomes landing upon the face of ever-stiffening dogs skulking about under the setting noonday Sun, and having observed Yappie sitting quietly in the corner smirking like the John Updike that just swallowed a canary, I decided to cut this sentence short before all semantic meaning was buried under complex grammatical dinglebongities and obscure verb tenses.